RODRIGONAHUELKIRSCH/DMH/README.md

         · It avoids overloading the Account entity with unrelated attributes.
         · It maintains normalization principles.

-# 2 TRANSACTIONS
+# 2 Transactions

 Transactions was designed as an independent entity because:
         · It represents inmutable financial history.
         · it centralizes financial operations.
         · Both Account and Card can generate transactions.

-# CARDINALITY DECISIONS
+# Cardinality decisions

 Cardinalities were defined to real-world financial constraints:
             · An account cannot exist without a user.